Saint Oswald, Durham City

 There's a who's who of architects, designers, and stained glass specialists, such as Ignatius Bonomi, Charles Kempe, Hodgson Fowler, Morris, and Co, Ford Madox Brown, Clayton and Bell.
 The stained glass ranges from the Victoria age to the 1970s.

 There have been organs in St. Oswalds since before the English Civil War (1642).
 A costly £325 organ was installed in 1859 then it was rebuilt in an Edwardian style in 1915.
 Finally expanded to 3 metres in 1979.

-Did you know the pipes are called the choir?
-This one is a bespoke instrument with only two electrical components - The blower and the lights.
+Did you know some of the pipes are called the choir?
+These are the ones that correspond to the lowest of the 3 manuals (keyboards).
+This organ is a bespoke instrument with only two electrical components - The blower and the lights.
 This is unusual in modern organs.
 It does however make a great teaching instrument as the pupil has to use their skills regarding pressure used on the keys.

 The bells are also interesting.
 They have been rung here since 1553.
 In the early 17th century change ringing was introduced.
 This means the bells went through a 360 degree circle.
 The bells are tuned and it is a very controlled method in that the bell is struck twice by the clapper, from the highest note to the lowest note.

 By the mid 20th century the bells were not rung much, so, they fell into decrepitude.
 The masters of bell making, John Taylor (Not of Duran Duran fame) and co. cast 8 new ones in 1977.

 Two of the 17th Century bells are on display at the back of the church.
 You can hear the sonorous peal of bells rung for service on Sundays and for practice on Monday evenings.